Sustainability | Renewable Energy

 Växjö has a 150km bike-path system and continues to maintain and expand the bicycle path network so that it remains fast, easy, convenient, and safe to cycle in Växjö.

-Växjö has a renewable fuel-powered bus fleet with buses that run on locally produced biogas, with biogas sourced from bioenergy programs such as waste-to-energy (W2E).
-By 2015, such measures as the W2E program and other bioenergy programs had already resulted in cutting Vaxjo's per-capita CO2 emissions by more than half compared to 1993 levels.
+By 2015, such measures as the local W2E program, and other bioenergy programs, had already resulted in cutting Växjö's per-capita CO2 emissions by more than half compared to 1993 levels.

-Vaxjo's path to becoming fossil fuel-free by 2030 includes sustainable public transit measures along with a focus on cyclists and pedestrians.
+Växjö's path to becoming fossil fuel-free by 2030 includes sustainable public transit measures, along with a focus on cyclists and pedestrians.

 "Växjö is investing in sustainable travel on foot, by bicycle and by public transport.
 Our buses run on renewable fuel and we plan to lay cycle superhighways for quick and easy travel within the municipality.
 Växjö will lead the way in sustainable travel...

-Växjö is part of a region and we need a simple and attractive regional infrastructure that provides accessibility without fossil fuels. [quote from - Växjö fossil fuel-free declaration]
+Växjö is part of a region and we need a simple and attractive regional infrastructure that provides accessibility without fossil fuels.

 Biomass and Cogeneration in Växjö

-Most of Växjö's land consists of forests, lakes, parks, other green spaces, or farms.
 Biomass, biofuel, and biogas power the municipality of Växjö.
 Bioenergy is the primary power source for city buildings, residences, and public transit.

 Växjö's biomass production has a low environmental impact.